tumcms/Open-Infra-Platform/DoxygenHelp.md

 Important: when adding settingsthem in CMake, always use DOXYGEN_ before the standard doxygen tag, e.g. the doxygen tag "PROJECT_BRIEF" has to be "DOXYGEN_PROJECT_BRIEF" in the ConfigureDoxygen.cmake file.

 ## Building the documentation
-In Visual studio, build "GenerateDocumentation".
+In Visual studio, build "OpenInfraPlatform.GenerateDocumentation".
+This target can be found in Visual Studio under OpenInfraPlatform/Commands.
 In your build directory under Doxymentation/html you will then find something called “index.html”.
 This is a link to the index page of the HTML documentation browser.
 This index page of the documentation will be opened automatically if the build succeeded.